Montclair NJ Possession of Marijuana Defense Attorney

 Fortunately, first-time drug offenders charged with possession of marijuana may be eligible for enrollment in the conditional discharge program.
 This diversionary program allows you to achieve the dismissal of the charges if you successfully complete program requirements during a probationary period.
 Conditional discharge requirements typically involve you avoiding any other arrests or convictions and submitting to mandatory drug testing.
 Upon completion of conditional discharge, the charges against you are dismissed.
 You then become eligible for an expungement, which can be used one time to eradicate any record of your arrest, allowing you to answer “No” when asked if you have ever been arrested on an application for employment or educational institution.
 After an expungement, your criminal background check will also show no record of an arrest.

-To learn more, contact Mr. Breslow’s Essex County law offices anytime.
+To learn more, contact the attorneys at Breslow Law Offices anytime.
 Consultations are always provided free of charge.